 Even before the camps became a major part of the Chinese government’s anti-extremism campaign, the government was accused of cracking down on religious freedom and basic human rights in Xinjiang.

 Experts say Xinjiang has been turned into a surveillance state that relies on cutting-edge technology to monitor millions of people.
 Under Xinjiang’s Communist Party leader, Chen, Xinjiang was placed under a grid-management system, as described in media reports, in which cities and villages were split into squares of about five hundred people.
 Each square has a police station that closely monitors inhabitants by regularly scanning their identification cards, taking their photographs and fingerprints, and searching their cell phones.
-In some cities, like Kashgar in western Xinjiang, police checkpoints are found every one hundred yards or so, and facial-recognition cameras are everywhere.
-The government also collects and store citizens’ biometric data through a required program advertised as Physicals for All.
+In some cities, such as western Xinjiang’s Kashgar, police checkpoints are found every one hundred yards or so, and facial-recognition cameras are everywhere.
+The government also collects and stores citizens’ biometric data through a required program advertised as Physicals for All.

 Many aspects of Muslim life have been erased, journalists reporting from Xinjiang have found.
-Communist Party members have been recruited since 2014 to stay in Uighur homes and report on any perceived “extremist” behaviors, including fasting during Ramadan or abstaining from alcohol.
+Communist Party members have been recruited since 2014 to stay in Uighur homes and report on any perceived “extremist” behaviors, including fasting during Ramadan.
 Officials have destroyed mosques, claiming the buildings were shoddily constructed and unsafe for worshippers.
+Uighur and other minority women have reported forced sterilizations and intrauterine device insertions, and officials have threatened to detain anyone who has too many children.
 Uighur parents are banned from giving their babies certain names, including Mohammed and Medina.
-Halal food is becoming harder to find in Urumqi as the local government has launched a campaign against it.
+Halal food, which is prepared according to Islamic law, has become harder to find in Urumqi as the local government has launched a campaign against it.

 Beijing has also pressured other governments to repatriate Uighurs who have fled China.
-In 2015, for example, Thailand returned more than one hundred Uighurs, and Egypt deported several students in 2017.
-Chinese Uighurs living abroad fear they will be deported and sent to the camps.
+In 2015, for example, Thailand returned more than one hundred Uighurs, and in 2017 Egypt deported several students.
+The documents released by ICIJ showed that the Chinese government instructed officials to collect information on Chinese Uighurs living abroad and called for many to be arrested as soon as they reentered China.